madewhatnow/IKEA-Hacks/SKOGSTA-bench/index.md

 ## Mount the L-brackets

-Forgot to take pictures here.
-Measure the distance from the underside of the bench top. we went with 35.5cm, as this would allow fitting the standard storage boxes and reasonable large books in there.
-Conveniently, at this height one of the two wall shelf boards has the exactly right widh to fit in there.
+Forgot to take pictures here, sorry.
+Decide how high the shelf board should go, and measure the distance from the underside of the bench top.
+We went with 35.5cm, as this would allow fitting standard storage boxes and reasonable large books in there.
+Conveniently, at this height one of the two wall shelf boards has the exactly right width to fit in there.
 Coincidence?
 Maybe.
+Use short wood screws to mount the brackets, make sure they are at the same level on all four legs.

 ![Progress](images/SKOGSTA2.jpg)